TeachingMaterial/ELEE1119_Exercises/src/SystemsStats/SystemsStats.md

 ## Script creation

-You first need to create a script the you can develop:
+You first need to create a script that you can develop:

 ```sh
 $ mkdir -p Documents/Scripts/bash/